 The World Festival of Puppet Theatres includes:

-the organization of “Puppetry Weekend D-365” one year before the festival.
+- the organization of “Temps d'M” one year before the festival.

 The World Festival of Puppet Theatres came into existence in 1961 by the troupe Les Petits Comédiens de Chiffons.